brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ::: notes
 - But not all biases will work against us.
 - Let's say you're buying a new car.
 It's a bit expensive, but really nice.
-- The sales person say: 'I drive this car my self.'
+- The sales person says: 'I drive this car my self.'
 - Suddenly we trust their opinion more
 - This is often labeled as a logical fallacy, but there is some truth to this
 - Using the tools we make, is a great way to test, and improve them.
-- This makes us both early warning system, and experts
+- Dog fooding makes us both early warning system, and experts
 :::

 ---